a-ws-m/unlockNN/README.md

 Contributors to unlockGNN:
     - [Alexander Moriarty](https://github.com/a-ws-m)

-Huge thanks to [Keith Butler](https://github.com/keeeto), [Aron Walsh](https://github.com/aronwalsh) and Kazuki Morita for supervising the project at its inception and providing support.
+Huge thanks to [Keith Butler](https://github.com/keeeto), [Aron Walsh](https://github.com/aronwalsh) and Kazuki Morita for supervising the project at its inception and for their immense support.